BU-Spark/ds-boston-transit-performance/fa23-team-a/README.md

 “ExternalQ3.ipynb” and pdf contains code also in pdf format that teammate Tiansui used to address intensity of Bluebike usage correlation with bus performance.
 “Extension-ProjectQ1-part1.ipynb” and pdf is all code conducted by teammate Salma to explore extension project data exploration and cleaning to address part of extension proposal question about average duration and counts of Bluebike trips.
 “Extension-ProjectQ1-part2.ipynb” and pdf contains code of part1’s files continued by teammate Isaac to continue answering the same question.
+Deliverable 4 Folder:
+Contains one file of project report including all base questions answered and extension project.